Zildj1an/pmcsched-website/index.md

 }
 ```

 Registering our new plugin in PMCSched requires declaring the plugin's descriptor in the framework's main header file, `pmcsched.h`.
-Since we implement the functions in a separate file (`example_example.c`), the descriptor must be declared as `extern`:
+Since we implement the functions in a separate file (`example_plugin.c`), the descriptor must be declared as `extern`:

 ```c
 extern struct sched_ops thesis_plugin;